mmderakhshani/LifeLonger/README.md

 # LifeLonger
-Base Code of "LifeLonger: A Benchmark for Continual Disease Classification, MICCAI, 2022"
+This is the official implementation of the paper "LifeLonger: A Benchmark for Continual Disease Classification, MICCAI, 2022".
+Code will be available soon.